Iceland's mooted circumcision ban sparks religious outrage

 19 Jul 2016

-The demonstrators are part of Bloodstained Men & their friends – a group with the mission "to protect children and future generations from genital cutting."
+The demonstrators are part of Bloodstained Men – a group with the mission "to protect children and future generations from genital cutting."
 "Babies who bleed become men who bled," group spokesman Jason Fairfield tells EastIdahoNews.com.
 "We want to raise awareness that circumcision is more harmful than people realize."

 Anti-Semitism row splits Germany's AfD populist party